LoyolaChicagoCS/gradhandbook/source/regulations.rst

-If you are doing an independent project for Comp 490, you need to find a faculty member to supervise your project and have the faculty supervisor email let the department secretary to register you.
+If you are doing an independent project for Comp 490, you need to find a faculty member to supervise your project and have the faculty supervisor email the department secretary to register you.
 This does not generally make sense in your first semester but is possible in exceptional circumstances.
 It helps if you and the faculty member are familiar with each other.